jganseman/musq/README.md

 - A set of MusicXML files.
 The online database mentioned in the paper, Wikifonia, does not exist anymore.
 See http://www.musicxml.com/music-in-musicxml/ for possible alternatives, or convert it from a database in another format.

 ### Contents
-- mxquery.xqm : reworked version of the 2008 queries in the form of an XQuery 3.0 module, as a true function library with its own namespace.
+- musq.xqm : reworked version of the 2008 queries in the form of an XQuery 3.0 module, as a true function library with its own namespace.
 Some of the functions are slightly more generic now, and some performance improvements have been implemented. *xqDoc*-style comments have been added.
-- mxquery-test : a few test routines to verify that the XQuery function library works as intended.
+- musq-test : a few test routines to verify that the XQuery function library works as intended.
 Tested to work with *eXist 2.2* and the May 2010 Wikifonia database.
 - Folder 'data' : 3 zip files with Wikifonia data.
 These files are provided for reasons of research reproducibility.
 They are password-protected; the password is equal to the filename without extension.
 This data can be imported into *eXist* to run the queries in the other files.
   - wikifonia2008.zip : Dump of the Wikifonia database, made on 31 march 2008, containing contains 220 scores joined together in a single file.
 This is the data used for the original ISMIR 2008 paper.
   - wikifonia2009.zip : Dump of the Wikifonia database, made on 19 June 2009, containing 1381 files.